BastionAtackDev/BastionAtackDev/README.md

 # Hello there 👋
  I'm a student in his way to learn front-end and back-end development🖥️

-## 💫 About Me:
+## 💫 About Me
 -    🔭 I’m currently working on a web version of Paragrapho
 -    🚀 I’m currently learning web development
 -    🤔 I want to learn how to make PWAs (Progresive Web Applications)🖥️📲
 -    ⌨️ I like using Raspberry Pis for making server-side applications
 -    💾 I'm interested about old computers and old tech
 -    🎮 I have some experience with game development in Unity

 ## 💻 Languages and Technologies: